predict-ably/predictably/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-If your contribution requires a new dependency please indicate why it is necessary. predictably seeks to mimimize dependencies to make it easy to use predictably in a variety of environments and contexts.
+If your contribution requires a new dependency please indicate why it is necessary. predictably seeks to minimize dependencies to make it easy to use predictably in a variety of environments and contexts.
 -->